comp0160/comp0160.github.io/coursework-nojekyll.md

 ## Report Format

 Your submission must be **a single document in PDF format**.
-It should consist of **no more than 6 sides of A4 <u>and</u> no more than 1000 words**, including all figures, tables and references.
-We recommend that you do not waste space on title pages, contents, lists of figures and tables, appendices, but if you choose to do so they all count towards your total.
+It should consist of **no more than 8 sides of A4**, including all figures, tables and references.
 Body text should be no smaller than 12pt, spaced for easy reading.
 If you have created an online wireframe, prototype or mockup demonstrating your UI you may include a link to it, but your report should be complete and comprehensible without it.

 **Be succinct and readable.
-If your report exceeds the maximum length, only the first 6 pages will be marked.
-If it is illegible or incomprehensible you will lose marks.**
+If your report exceeds the maximum length, only the first 8 pages will be marked.
+If it is illegible you will lose marks.
+Do not waste space on title pages or appendices.**

 You may assume your readership is reasonably well informed about software development, user interface idioms and accessibility, but they are not experts in your target domain or chosen functionality.
 You will need to explain these clearly in terms that will be understood by an educated layperson.
 Avoid obscure terminology or jargon.

-**IMPORTANT: Your report is a <u>design</u> document.
-It is <u>not</u> a sales brochure or piece of marketing material.
-Explain and justify your choices, don't tell us they're great.
-We are not interested in claims of how revolutionary or groundbreaking your design is.
-Focus on demonstrating what it does.**

 A suggested report structure is given below.
 This is not a strict prescription â€” you may organise the material differently if you think doing so presents your design more clearly.
 However, you should aim to cover all these bases and bear in mind the [Marking Criteria](#marking) below.

 1. **Introduction**: Outline the application context.
 What is the purpose of this app?
 Who is its audience?
-To what platform(s) will it be deployed?
+To what plaform(s) will it be deployed?
 2. **Requirements**: Define the specific task or piece of functionality you have chosen.
 What objects or data are being manipulated?
 What tasks does the user need to be able to perform with them?
 What constraints does this impose on your interface?
 What perceptual challenges does it entail?
 3. **Proposed Design**: Show and explain your proposed interface solution.
 How does it address your identified requirements?
 What are the thought processes underlying your decisions?
 How does your choice of platform inform your design?
 4. **Testing & Evaluation**: Explain your testing process.
 What information have you gained from it?
 How did your design perform?